Isotropic 3D topological phases with broken time reversal symmetry: Topological properties

 \co{although the invariants are Z2, the doubled model is still topologically protected} As demonstrated in Fig.~\ref{fig:bond_and_salt}(d) for the crystalline system, the high-symmetry surface of the $C_M = 1$ model hosts a single Dirac cone, and multiple Dirac cones remain protected for $C_M > 1$.
 We expect that the high degree of ensemble averaged spatial symmetry of the amorphous Hamiltonian prevents surface states from being gapped out on any surface both for the single and doubled model ($C_M = 1$ and $2$ respectively).
 We confirm this by numerically computing the surface spectral function

-using the Kernel polynomial method\cite{kpm,spring2021,varjas2020}.
-Here $H$ is the real-space Hamiltonian of a finite slab, $l$ runs over the internal degrees of freedom, and $\ket{\vb*{k}, l}$ is a plane-wave state localized on one surface.
+using the Kernel polynomial method~\cite{kpm}, specifically an implementation for computing the surface spectral functions in disordered systems~\cite{spring2021,varjas2020}.
+Here $\hat{H}$ is the real-space Hamiltonian of a finite slab, $l$ runs over the internal degrees of freedom, and $\ket{\vb*{k}, l}$ is a plane-wave state localized on one surface.

-Both the original and doubled amorphous models have a nonzero surface density of states in the bulk gap, with one or two Dirac nodes located at zero momentum.
+We find that both the original and doubled amorphous models have a nonzero surface density of states in the bulk gap, with one or two Dirac nodes located at zero momentum.
 [Fig.~\ref{fig:spectral_functions}(b,c)].
-This is a consequence of the nontrivial topology of the effective Hamiltonian, or equivalently, of the disorder-avaraged Green's function.
+This is a consequence of the nontrivial topology of the continuum system described by the bulk effective Hamiltonian.
 The surface spectral function in the $k_x$ direction probes the topology of the $k_y = 0$ cut of the bulk effective Hamiltonian, which is invariant under $M_y$ in the thermodynamic limit.
 This allows decomposition into two mirror sectors, each of which is a Chern insulator, resulting in an edge spectrum with $C_M$ pairs of counter-propagating chiral edge states crossing the bulk gap.
-The modes with different chirality correspond to different mirror sectors, hence they are protected from gapping out by disorder that respects the mirror symmetry on average.
-The surface states are insensitive to the details of the boundary, and only gap out when the symmetries protecting the topological phase (rotations and mirrors normal to the surface) are broken on average [Fig.~\ref{fig:spectral_functions}(d,e)].
+The modes with different chirality correspond to different mirror sectors, hence they are protected from gapping out by mirror-symmetric terms in the continuum model.
+We demonstrate that the surface states gap out when the symmetries protecting the topological phase (rotations and mirrors normal to the surface) are broken on average [Fig.~\ref{fig:spectral_functions}(d,e)].
+It is not clear, however, whether disorder that respects the mirror symmetry on average is capable of opening a spectral gap in the amorphous system with even $C_M$.
+The transport calculations in the next section show that the surface of the even phase localizes, which suggests that a local surface perturbation compatible with the average symmetry is capable of opening a spectral gap.